watem-sedem/watem-sedem/docs/input.rst

 Dam map filename
 ****************

 The filename of the conductive dam map.
-This raster is only mandatory if the :ref:`Model Choice <choicespage>`:
+This raster is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Include dams <includedams>` is set to 1.
 See :ref:`further <routingmap>` for more information on how to create these routing map.